harness/developer-hub/docs/platform/variables-and-expressions/add-a-variable.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In addition to Harness' many [built-in variable expressions](./harness-variables), you can add custom variables at the account, org, and project [scopes](/docs/platform/role-based-access-control/rbac-in-harness#permissions-hierarchy-scopes), as well as within individual pipelines.
+In addition to Harness' many [built-in variables](./harness-variables), you can add custom variables at the account, org, and project [scopes](/docs/platform/role-based-access-control/rbac-in-harness#permissions-hierarchy-scopes), as well as within individual pipelines.

-Account, org, and project variables store values that you can share and use across multiple pipelines in multiple projects.
+Account, org, and project variables store values that you can share and use across multiple pipelines or in multiple projects.

-Pipeline variables include variables added within an individual pipeline and limited to the context of that pipeline.
+Pipeline variables include all lower-scope variables, such as variables defined on pipelines, stages, step groups, steps, and Continuous Delivery services and environments.
+These variables store values for a specific pipeline, and they are limited to the context of that pipeline.

 <details>
 <summary>Variable scope diagram</summary>